MystenLabs/sui/crates/sui-framework/docs/kiosk.md

 <a name="0x2_kiosk_EOwnerNotSet"></a>

-For when trying to withdraw profits as owner and owner is not set.
+Trying to withdraw profits as owner and owner is not set.

 <pre><code><b>const</b> <a href="kiosk.md#0x2_kiosk_EOwnerNotSet">EOwnerNotSet</a>: u64 = 0;